Digital

 Taking charge of cyber security for connected assets

 The vast majority of today’s ships and offshore units are connected, with digitally integrated and remotely accessible onboard and onshore systems.
-While increased digitalization offers ship owners and operators key benefits for asset operations, management and monitoring, interconnected systems are also attractive targets for cybercrime.
+While increased digitalization offers ship owners and operators key benefits for business operations, management and monitoring, it increases the surface of attack for cybercrime.

 Moving toward industry-wide regulation